 The Last Black Man in San Francisco is a visionary film that’s an absolute stunner.

-The film writing credits include the story by Talbot & Fails, with the official screenplay going to director Talbot and Rob Richert.
-It takes themes of racial economic disparity, gentrification, and community in a strikingly original way, with rich dialogue and along with marvelous lyrical cinematography that enhances scenes that evoke a deeper meaning.
-Richert’s script isn’t interested in being a cut-rate heist thriller in order to obtain the once crown family jewel as it is exploring why Jimmie can’t let go of the past and step into the future.
+The film writing credits include the story by Talbot and Fails, with the official screenplay going to director Talbot and Rob Richert.
+It takes themes of racial, economic disparity, gentrification, and community in a strikingly original way, with rich dialogue and marvelous lyrical cinematography that enhances scenes that evoke a deeper meaning.
+Richert’s script isn’t interested in being a cut-rate heist thriller to obtain the once crown family jewel as it explores why Jimmie can’t let go of the past and step into the future.

 What makes The Last Black Man in San Francisco so authentic, absorbing, and satisfying is how it explores family, love, and traditions that have fallen by the wayside.
 In one beautifully shot scene, Jimmie explains to a tour guide the time, effort, and craftsmanship it took his grandfather to build the brownstone that was inspired by his service overseas in World War II.
 In another that I am certain will stick with me for some time, Monty is lovingly sitting next to his blind grandfather (the invaluable Danny Glover), arms locked in a loving grandfather-grandchild embrace as adults explaining to him what is happening on the program they are watching together, while smiles never leave their faces.

 The film has some stellar turns from its supporting cast, including the wonderful Danny Glover and a scene-stealing Everyone Hates Chris’s, Tichina Arnold.
-The credit though should go to the leads, where Jimmie Fails has most of the screen time and takes a stoic role that embodies the basics of any performers work: acting is listening.
+The credit should go to the leads, where Jimmie Fails has most of the screen time and takes a stoic role that embodies the basics of any performer’s work: acting is listening.
 Fails invokes his innate ability to communicate his thoughtful glances that tell you everything you need to know without the tedious, repetitive dialogue while allowing Emile Mosseri’s exquisite musical score to enhance his scenes.
-When his character does speak, you need to listen, because shortly he’ll be delivering a line so perfect I wouldn’t spoil them here.
+When his character speaks, you need to listen because he’ll be delivering a line so perfect I wouldn’t spoil them here shortly.

-Then there is the lightning in the bottle performance of Jonathan Montgomery as Monty.
-His character is a student of the human condition, a master mimic, who needs to understand human nature so he can not only finish his play but understand and live in the world that surrounds him.
+Then there is the lightning in the bottle performance of Jonathan Majors as Monty.
+His character is a student of the human condition.
+A master mimic who needs to understand human nature so he can not only finish his play but understand and live in the world that surrounds him.
 It’s a beautifully rendered performance of almost childlike innocence, of a man who keeps dreaming, whose actions practically burst with vibrant life.
 This will all lead to a powder keg scene towards the end of the film that made me think I had just witnessed a true moment of greatness that had sent my hair standing straight up off my forearms with goosebumps in tow.